CommonWealthRobotics/bowler-kernel/design.md

 ### Miscellaneous

-- !
-RFC: I want to look into whether we can run the kernel inside a Docker container and still have it performantly interface with hardware and with the display.
-This would be great for security.
+- The kernel may be run inside a Docker container for improved security.
   - We would also offer an option to run the kernel outside of a Docker container.
   - We would produce a Linux container that had the kernel and a JVM installed.
   - We could map USB ports using the `--device` flag.